MXCzkEVM/SupernodeV2-devdocs/docs/Designs/XSD.md

 First, let us imagine how our protocol might work if it had expiring rather than perpetual loans.

-We start with the lender.
-A lender signs an off-chain offer to mint some principal amount of XSD with a particular interest rate and expiration time, against any NFT of a specified collection.
+We start with the XSD mint.
+The XSD mint signs an off-chain offer to mint some principal amount of XSD with a particular interest rate and expiration time, against any NFT of a specified collection with a basket of tokens.
 They make it publicly available (say, by posting it to an off-chain repository of offers).

-A borrower has an NFT they want to borrow against.
+A borrower has an NFT and sensor tokens they want to borrow against.
 They browse the available off-chain offers and choose a compatible one that matches the terms they're interested in.
-They then create an on-chain transaction that fulfills the lender's offer, put their NFT in a vault with a lien on it, and transfer the principal from the lender to themselves.
+They then create an on-chain transaction that fulfills the XSD mint's offer, put their NFT in a vault with a lien on it, and transfer the principal from the XSD mint to themselves.

-Before the expiration time, the borrower can pay the repayment amount (calculated as the loan amount plus interest) to the lender, which closes their position and lets them withdraw their collateral.
-After the expiration time, if the loan has not been repaid, the lender can take the collateral.
+Before the expiration time, the borrower can pay the repayment amount (calculated as the loan amount plus interest) to the XSD mint, which closes their position and lets them withdraw their collateral.
+After the expiration time, if the loan has not been repaid, the XSD mint can take the collateral.

 Note that the borrower may choose not to repay the loan if the value of the NFT has fallen below the repayment amount.